StefanoIncardone/kaylang/IDEAS.md

 ## Reversed help commands

-printing the help command in regular order could lead to some usefull information being offscreen, since the more relevant options are usually listed first:
+printing the help command in regular order could lead to some useful information being offscreen, since the more relevant options are usually listed first:

 ```shell